MicrosoftDocs/connected-spaces/articles/shopper-analytics-summary-page.md

 You can use the [**Analytics** page](web-app-get-insights.md) in the Microsoft Dynamics 365 Connected Store web app to get insights on your retail store.
 The **Analytics** page includes insights for the **Shopper analytics**, **Display effectiveness**, and **Queue management** skill zones.
 This article focuses on the summary page for the **Shopper analytics** skill zone.

+## The Shopper analytics summary page

 The **Shopper analytics summary** page includes insights related to footfall trends, patterns, changes, and anomalies at store entries/exits.
 This page shows a view of the performance of all Shopper analytics zones.
 You can explore how many people visited the store during a given timeframe, categorized by entrance.

 ![Shopper analytics summary page](media/analytics-18.PNG "Shopper analytics summary page")

-## View the summary page for the Shopper analytics skill zone
+## View the Shopper analytics summary page

 To view the summary page, select the blue arrow to the right of the skill.